yasiryagi/helpdesk/README.md

 This repo contains detailed guides to support users interacting with our current [testnet](https://testnet.joystream.org/).

 ## Contribute
-If you find something that is wrong or missing in these guides, please make an [Issue](https://github.com/Joystream/helpdesk/issues), or better yet, fork the repo and make a [PR](https://github.com/Joystream/helpdesk/pulls) to help us improve!
+If you find something that is wrong or missing in these guides, please make an [issue](https://github.com/Joystream/helpdesk/issues), or better yet, fork the repo and make a [PR](https://github.com/Joystream/helpdesk/pulls) to help us improve!

 ## Get Paid to Participate

 The Joystream Testnet Token (tJOY) is backed by a USD-denominated fiat pool, and currently redeemable via Bitcoin Cash.
 More information about how this works can be found below.
 If you want to find the current exchange rate, when the fiat pool is getting topped up, and track the status of pending exchanges, go [here](https://www.joystream.org/testnet).

 To exchange your tokens, follow these steps.
 1. In order for us to know what address to pay, you must link your Joystream address to your Bitcoin Cash address.
 The easiest way to do this is in the `My Memo` tab under the `My Keys` sidebar.
-Ensure that the correct account is selected (the one containing the tokens you wish to redeem) in the top right-hand corner of the Pioneer interface.
+Ensure that the correct account is selected (the one containing the tokens you wish to redeem) in the drop-down located in the top right-hand corner of the Pioneer interface.

 ```
 # Only the part in the line below goes in the memo: